julython/julython.org/README.rst

 -------

 The site is written in Django and hosted on Rackspace.
 To install the dev environment.
-Fork this repo and create a virtualenv then install alll the requirements::
+Fork this repo and create a virtualenv then install all the requirements::

     $ pip install -r requirements.txt